alexprengere/currencyconverter/README.rst

 It can be downloaded here: `eurofxref-hist.zip <https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist.zip>`_.
 The converter can use different sources as long as the format is the same.

+Note that the currency converter does not query the API in real time, to avoid the overhead of the HTTP request.
+It uses embedded data in the library, which might not be up to date.
+If you need the latest data, please refer to the last section.

 Installation
 ------------